Destroyer214/Membarr/README.md

 This command is used to add a user to Jellyfin.
 /jellyfin remove <jellyfin username>
 This command is used to remove a user from Jellyfin.
-/membarr dbls
+/member database
-This command is used to list Membarr's database /membarr dbadd <@user> <optional: plex email> <optional: jellyfin username>
+This command is used to list member's database
+/member dbadd <@user> <optional: plex email> <optional: jellyfin username>
 This command is used to add exsisting  plex emails, jellyfin users and discord id to the DB.
-/membarr dbrm <position>
+/member dbrm <position>
 This command is used to remove a record from the Db.
-Use /membarr dbls to determine record position. ex: /membarr dbrm 1
+Use /member database to determine record position. ex: /member dbrm 1
 ```
 # Creating Discord Bot
 1. Create the discord server that your users will get member roles or use an existing discord that you can assign roles from